mudit7011/smart-todo-manager/README.md

 *   **Cross-Contextual Analysis**: The AI is instructed through its system message and prompt examples to perform "deep and cross-referential analysis" across all provided context entries, aiming to generate actionable `contextual_suggestions` that link disparate pieces of information.
 *   **Structured Output**: The AI is prompted to return suggestions in a strict JSON format, ensuring structured and reliable data for the frontend.

-## 7. Future Enhancements

-*   **Task Editing and Status Updates**: Extend task management with options to edit tasks and update their completion status.
-*   **User Authentication**: Implement user login and registration.
-*   **Advanced Context Search**: Allow users to search and filter their context history.
-*   **Notification System**: Set up reminders for deadlines.
-*   **Improved AI Models**: Experiment with different LLMs or fine-tune models for even more tailored suggestions.
-*   **UI/UX Improvements**: Further polish the user interface and experience.